ibm-cloud-docs/event-notifications/en-push-fcm.md

 * Create a mobile app with {{site.data.keyword.en_short}}.
 * Get FCM credentials.
 * Download the code and complete the notifications setup.
-* Configure and send Android Push Notifications to a mobile device.
+* Configure and send Android push notifications to a mobile device.

 ## Before you begin
 {: #en-before-begin-fcm}